 Assessing Marijuana Employment: Refining our EstimatesAugust 2, 2018 Since we last looked at employment in the marijuana industry about a year ago, recreational marijuana has continued to develop commercially in Oregon.
-As of January 1, 2017, sales were allowed at licensed recreational retailers.
+As of October 1, 2016, sales were allowed at some licensed recreational retailers.
 Since then, firm license approvals from the Oregon Liquor Control Commission (OLCC) increased to over 4,414 with 1,973 approved and active.
 According to estimates from the Oregon Office of Economic Analysis based on tax collections, recreational sales rose to about $40 million per month by late 2017.

 As the industry has grown, the Oregon Employment Department has also improved its efforts to track employment.